When I was dating my fine wife Bev. . .there was a popular song by Diana Ross entitled “Ain’t No Mountain High Enough.”

 Third, speak only the pure, the powerful and the positive from the Word of God even in the midst of adversity and trial.

-When you speak right things. . .you not only bless those around you. . .you are loosing the powerful dynamic of His word in the spirit realm.
+When you speak right things. . .you not only bless those around you. . .you are loosing powerful words in the spirit realm.

 Fourth, spend as much time as possible with people of like precious faith.